The default conversion goal is the primary conversion goal for a Search Ads 360 advertiser.

 - Click Save.

-If your bid strategy's KPI (such as "Conversions" or "Revenue") doesn't align to the default conversion goal's metric (such as "CPA" or "ROAS"), Search Ads 360 will create a new, complementary Floodlight activity column to align the bid strategy to the default conversion goal.
-This is called a "paired" goal.
+When Search Ads 360 applies the default conversion goal to a bid strategy, Search Ads 360 also creates a new, complementary Floodlight activity column to align the bid strategy to the default conversion goal.
+This complementary Floodlight activity is called a "paired" goal."

 - Your default conversion goal "Revenue-DDA" is set to the metric "ROAS".